AI-generated text boundary detection with RoFT: Abstract

 \section{Abstract}

-Due to the rapid development of text generation models, people increasingly often encounter texts that may start out as written by a human but then continue as machine-generated results of large language models.
-Detecting the boundary between human-written and machine-generated parts of such texts is a very challenging problem that has not received much attention in literature.
-In this work, we consider and compare a number of different approaches for this artificial text boundary detection problem, comparing several predictors over features of different nature.
-We show that supervised fine-tuning of the RoBERTa model works well for this task in general but fails to generalize in important cross-domain and cross-generator settings, demonstrating a tendency to overfit to spurious properties of the data.
-Then, we propose novel approaches based on features extracted from a frozen language model's embeddings that are able to outperform both the human accuracy level and previously considered baselines on the Real or Fake Text benchmark~\citep{dugan-etal-2020-roft}.
-Moreover, we adapt perplexity-based approaches for the boundary detection task and analyze their behaviour.
-We analyze the robustness of all proposed classifiers in cross-domain and cross-model settings, discovering important properties of the data that can negatively influence the performance of artificial text boundary detection algorithms.
+Due to the rapid development of large language models, people increasingly often encounter texts that may start as written by a human but continue as machine-generated.
+Detecting the boundary between human-written and machine-generated parts of such texts is a challenging problem that has not received much attention in literature.
+We attempt to bridge this gap and examine several ways to adapt state of the art artificial text detection classifiers to the boundary detection setting.
+We push all detectors to their limits, using the Real or Fake text benchmark that contains short texts on several topics and includes generations of various language models.
+We use this diversity to deeply examine the robustness of all detectors in cross-domain and cross-model settings to provide baselines and insights for future research.
+In particular, we find that perplexity-based approaches to boundary detection tend to be more robust to peculiarities of domain-specific data than supervised fine-tuning of the RoBERTa model; we also find which features of the text confuse boundary detection algorithms and negatively influence their performance in cross-domain settings.